django-import-export/django-import-export/docs/advanced_usage.rst

         class Meta:
             model = Book

-The ``attribute`` parameter is optional and if not supplied then the field will be skipped during import.
+The ``attribute`` parameter is optional and if not supplied then the field will be skipped during import and export.
+It is possible to enable export for the field by declaring a :ref:`dehydrate<advanced_data_manipulation_on_export>` method.

 .. seealso::